The end of 12 hectares of pines on Te Mata Peak: Ambitious native plant plan announced

 The famous redwoods will not be affected by the plans.

-Ecologist Geoff Walls said that the pine plantations have "outgrown their usefulness" and are "becoming dangerous to people", in a comprehensive report created for the park in 2006.
+Ecologist Geoff Walls said the pine plantations have "outgrown their usefulness" and are "becoming dangerous to people", in a comprehensive report created for the park in 2006.

-Bart Mulder of ProArbore said that the perimeter trees have large lateral branching, which has "significant potential for failures and risk to the public."
+Bart Mulder of ProArbore said the perimeter trees have large lateral branching, which has "significant potential for failures and risk to the public".

-Of the 12 hectares of old pine plantations being removed, the larger area of 7.3 hectares, which is made up of predominantly 80 year old pinus radiate, is located between Chambers Walk and the Giant Redwoods, which remain protected.
+Of the 12 hectares of old pine plantations being removed, the larger area of 7.3ha, which is made up of mainly 80-year-old pinus radiate, is located between Chambers Walk and the Giant Redwoods, which remain protected.

-The smaller 4.4 hectares block, which is around 30 years old, is on the south side near the Red Walking Track.
+The smaller 4.4ha block, which is about 30 years old, is on the south side near the Red Walking Track.

-The forestry work will significantly affect public access to the park, including a closure of Chambers Walk and the Tauroa Rd car park from mid-February for approximately 6 to 8 weeks.
+The forestry work will significantly affect public access to the park, including a closure of Chambers Walk and the Tauroa Rd carpark from mid-February for six to eight weeks.

-The Te Mata Park Trust requests that park users respect the track closures, with security guards, fencing and signage all providing further clarity.
+Te Mata Park Trust asks park users to respect the track closures, with security guards, fencing and signage all providing further clarity.

-Devonshire added: "We will endeavour to reopen the tracks as soon as possible, once the logging operations are complete."
+Devonshire added: "We will endeavour to reopen the tracks as soon as possible, once the logging operations are complete.

-"We realise this will be a great inconvenience to our park users, and sincerely apologise for this interruption to your daily or weekly excursions to the Park.
+"We realise this will be a great inconvenience to our park users, and sincerely apologise for this interruption to your daily or weekly excursions to the park.

-"However, we are confident that this short term disruption will create magnificent long term gains.''
+"However, we are confident that this short-term disruption will create magnificent long-term gains.''

 Mayor Sandra Hazlehurst also gave her support to the project.

-"While there will be some short term disruptions for park users, it is an amazing legacy project for our community, for our whānau, for the long-term, and for our future generations to enjoy," she said.
+"While there will be some short-term disruptions for park users, it is an amazing legacy project for our community, for our whānau, for the long term, and for our future generations to enjoy," she said.

 Donations are being accepted through a Givealittle page in order to fund the planting of native trees and revegetate sections of the park.